 Whilst cycling from Alaska to Argentina, I wrote a blog post a day.
 This day's entry covers my day off in Huancayo, Peru as I sought repairs for my bicycle.

 More bicycle repairs

 A day off from cycling, and time to get the bike looked at… yet again!
 I sure hope this isn't becoming a routine !

-I managed to find a cluster of bicycle shops in the city of Huancayo on Calle Huanaco.
-I explained my problem, well, i actually had no idea what the Spanish for “wheel truing”, “spoke nipples” and “truing stand” were, so there was a fair bit of sign language involved.
-My replacement spoke wasn´t bad, and the wheel was fairly accurate, but it really needed a truing stand in order to get it aligned fine.
+I managed to find a cluster of bicycle shops in the city of Huancayo on Calle Huanaco, and explained my problem.
+Well, I actually had no idea what the Spanish for “wheel truing”, “spoke nipples” and “truing stand” were, so there was a fair bit of sign language involved.The replacement spoke which I had fitted the previous day wasn't bad, and the wheel was fairly accurate, but it really needed a truing stand in order to get it aligned fine.
 And while I was there, a new cassette and chain were in order as well, so not a cheap day this one!

 With that taken care of, it was back to the hotel to dump the bike off, and then a walk over to the Real Plaza, which is a huge shopping mall.